cloud-fum/cloudy/README.md

 > Note: A client side application is not counted as a service in this exercise.
 And you are not required to implement a client side application.
 Using Swagger is a minimum.

-* No client side application is required, but suitable tools are required for testing, swagger is recommended.
+* For implementation in next phase, No client side application is forced, but suitable tools are required for testing, swagger or postman is recommended(you must put the last version of api documentation schema in the root of project if it is not auto generated).

-Swagger is an open source and standard API documentation tool, you can use any library to generate documentation files, for example [Golang Gin swagger](https://github.com/swaggo/gin-swagger) or [Drf spectacular for Django rest framework](https://github.com/tfranzel/drf-spectacular).

 * You must design with at least **three microservice in action**, you **must use an existing monolith** project as your base, reduce its features if its too big, or increase its features if its too small.
 You can later use the old code base too.